Elton John in the movie Elton John: Never Too Late - Photo: Disney+

 And in a beautiful love song to life that he co-wrote with Brandi Carlile for the film, Never Too Late , which was nominated for Best Original Song at the 2025 Oscars, he does not hesitate to sing: "It's never too late."
 Never too late to do what?
 "To reach for the moon."

-Who else would have the authority to say such a thing without sounding contrived, other than Elton John, a man at an age where death could come at any moment?
+Who else has the authority to say such things without sounding fake, other than Elton John, a man at an age where death can come at any moment?

 He's not being ridiculously optimistic.
 He knows he's getting old and will have to stop his career to spend time with his children, and he even imagines: "We'll dance in the cemetery."
 But even so, Elton sings, we can still "keep our balloons."